 The advantages of licensing a product are many, including:

-At Hankin Patent Law, our intellectual property attorneys have vast experience crafting licensing agreements that protect companies’ intellectual property while optimizing revenue.
+At Hankin Patent Law, APC, our intellectual property attorneys have vast experience negotiating and drafting licensing agreements that protect companies’ intellectual property while optimizing revenue.
 Clients throughout California, across the United States, and around the world use our services because our lawyers are knowledgeable and experienced in all areas of intellectual property and technology licensing, including the use of “shrink-wrap” and “click-wrap” licenses.
-We have drafted and negotiated numerous OEM licenses, patent licenses, trademark licenses, and the like.
+We have drafted and negotiated hundreds of OEM licenses, patent licenses, trademark licenses, Copyright licenses, and the like.

-If you would like more control over who uses your product and how it is used, or if need to obtain rights to use under someone else’s intellectual property ownership rights, contact Hankin Patent Law to conduct a complimentary initial consultation.
+If you would like more control over who makes, uses, or sells your product or process and how, where, and for how much it is made, used, or sold, or if you need to obtain rights to use someone else’s intellectual property ownership rights, please contact the attorneys at Hankin Patent Law to conduct a complimentary initial consultation.